ivbrajkovic/js-chronicles/SOLID/SRP.md

 The modular nature of SRP makes adapting to new requirements safer and easier.
 Whether it’s adding new functionality, changing file formats, or switching servers, the system remains resilient and flexible.

 ### The True Magic of SRP 🪄
-At first, SRP might seem like a constraint—a rigid rule to follow.
-Especially in large-scale or agile projects.
-But as we’ve seen, it’s surprisingly freeing.
-By giving each class a single focus, teams can collaborate more smoothly, changes become easier to track, and unplanned features slot in without causing major disruption.
-This modularity helps modern applications—be they enterprise web apps or microservices—grow faster and with greater confidence.
+At first, SRP might feel like a constraint, especially in large-scale or agile projects.
+But in practice, it’s liberating.
+A single focus per class enables smoother collaboration, simplifies change tracking, and allows unplanned features to integrate seamlessly.
+This modularity empowers modern applications—whether enterprise web apps or microservices—to grow faster and with greater confidence.

 <a id="conclusion"></a>
 ## A Developer’s Ongoing Quest 📜